Huegoxaga/notes/algorithm/ml.md

 6. The 2-D array result will be flatten to a 1-D array then it will be fed into an artificial neural network.
    - Hidden layers in the ANN used by CNNs are called fully connected layers.
    - Back propagation in CNNs not only change weight, it also changes feature dectectors.
-   - If Pooling layers have a size of (20, 20) and there are 10 of them. the final flatten layer will be an 1-D list with `20 x 20 x 10 = 4000` elements
+   - If Pooling layers have a size of (20, 20) and there are 10 of them. the final flattened layer will be an 1-D list with `20 x 20 x 10 = 4000` elements
 7. The last fully connected layer will vote for the result for image recognition.
    - The fully connected layer itself is a complete MLP with the flatten layer as the input layer
    - For multiclass classification we should use softmax in the last layer